staabm/staabm.github.io/_posts/2023-05-18-doctor-rst-speedup.md

 Another case where I was able to reduce the use of regular expressions was in the `->isFootnote()` method.
 In this case we had a expression trying to match a string starting with some certain characters.

-I decided to add some quick checks which in most cases prevent the acutal regular expression to be executed.
+I decided to add some quick checks which in most cases prevent the actual regular expression to be executed.

 <img width="677" alt="grafik" src="https://github.com/OskarStark/doctor-rst/assets/120441/3bf91772-3ac6-447f-9bf7-abdc4e819bff">